tidalmigrations/tidalmigrations.github.io/pages/tidal tools/discover.md

 {% include note.html content="`networks`, `name` and `tcp_ports` are required keys that you must include. <br/><br/> Either `path_to_bind`, `path_to_zone_files` **or** `dns_service` must be defined." %}

-<br><br>
-Tidal Discover will output a set of <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.FQDNs}}">FQDNs</a> for your defined discovery plan.
 Be sure to verify the outputted FQDNs that you'd want to analyze.
-Once you have verified the list of FQDNs, you have the option to save the results to a file with the flag: `-f my_urls.txt`.

 ## Next Step